ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 # Continuations 1

-The content of this chapter is available as a scala file [here.](./continuations-1.scala)
+The content of this chapter is available as a Scala file [here.](./continuations-1.scala)

 ```scala mdoc
 import scala.io.StdIn.readLine